fastify/ajv-compiler/README.md

 ```

 Moreover, the [`ajv-formats`](https://www.npmjs.com/package/ajv-formats) module is included by default.
-If you need to customize check the usage section below.
+If you need to customize it, check the _usage_ section below.

-To customize them, see how in the [Fastify official docs](https://www.fastify.io/docs/latest/Server/#ajv).
+To customize the `ajv`'s options, see how in the [Fastify official docs](https://www.fastify.io/docs/latest/Server/#ajv).

 ## Usage